zapabob/ROCm/docs/reference/rocmcc/rocmcc.md

 ##### `-Hz,1,0x1 [Fortran]`

-Helps to preserve array index information for array access expressions which get linearized in the compiler frontend.
+Helps to preserve array index information for array access expressions which get linearized in the compiler front end.
 The preserved information is used by the compiler optimization phase in performing optimizations such as loop transformations.
 It is recommended that any user who is using optimizations such as loop transformations and other optimizations requiring de-linearized index expressions should use the Hz option.
-This option has no impact on any other aspects of the Flang frontend.
+This option has no impact on any other aspects of the Flang front end.

 ### Inline ASM Statements